trotsky1997/word-discoverer/README.md

-# Chrome Extension: Word Discoverer
+# WordDiscovererEx : A Chrome Extension for immersive word learning

 ## Description

+HACKED:ADD chinese explanation to new words to help vocabulary learning.

 Main purpose of this project is to improve reading experience for non-native speakers.